fsfgroup8/OUTlets/README.md

-# OUTLet
+# OUTlet

-## Links

-<a href="https://github.com/fsfgroup8/OUTlets">GitHub Repo: Group 8</a><br>
-<a href="https://fsfgroup8.github.io/OUTlets/">Deployed Link: Group 8</a>

 ## Description

-Are you tired of sitting on your couch itching to go out but no where to go and no one to go with?
-Welcome to OUTLet's, the perfect place to find a new event to attend in your area.
+Are you tired of sitting on your couch itching to go out but no where to go and no one to go with?<br> Welcome to OUTlet, the perfect place to find a new event to attend in your area.

 ## Visuals